211: How to build a national media profile as the go-to expert in your space: Case study with Jake Moore, ESET UK

 CONNECT WITH JAKE:

-- EXTRACT value from the profile and reputation you build in the marketplace
+How do you extract value from the profile and reputation you've built in the marketplace?